Social cognitive theory: Overview

-Social cognitive theory is a learning theory based gists agree that the environment one grows up in contributes to behavior, the individual person (and therefore cognition) is just as important.
+Social cognitive theory, developed by Albert Bandura, is a learning theory based on the assumption that the environment one grows up in contributes to behavior, and the individual person (and therefore cognition) is just as important.
 People learn by observing others, with the environment, behavior, and cognition acting as primary factors that influence development in a reciprocal triadic relationship.
 Each behavior witnessed can change a person's way of thinking (cognition).
 Similarly, the environment one is raised in may influence later behaviors.
 For example, a caregiver's mindset (also cognition) determines the environment in which their children are raised.

 The core concepts of this theory are explained by Bandura through a schematization of triadic reciprocal causation.
+According to this model, learning occurs through direct exposure and observational learning.
+People are not only products of their environment but they also have the power to produce their own environment.
+So there is an interplay between behavior, environment, and personal.
 The schema shows how the reproduction of an observed behavior is influenced by getting the learner to believe in his or her personal abilities to correctly complete a behavior.